-"(iii) when the disclosure is made by an attorney for the government to another federal grand jury; or "(iv) when permitted by a court at the request of an attorney for the government, upon a showing that such matters may disclose a violation of state criminal law, to an appropriate official of a state or subdivision of a state for the purpose of enforcing such law.
+"(iii) when the disclosure is made by an attorney for the government to another federal grand jury; or

+"(iv) when permitted by a court at the request of an attorney for the government, upon a showing that such matters may disclose a violation of state criminal law, to an appropriate official of a state or subdivision of a state for the purpose of enforcing such

-If the court orders disclosure of matters occurring before the grand jury, the disclosure shall be made in such manner, at such time, and under such conditions subd. (e)(3)(D).
+If the court orders disclosure of matters occurring before the grand jury, the disclosure shall be made in such manner, at such time, and under such conditions as the court may direct.'

+Subd. (e)(3)(D).
 Pub.
-L. 107-56, §203(a)(2), substituted
+L. 107-56, $\S 203(a)(2)$, substituted "subdivision (e)(3)(C)(i)(I)"for (e)(3)(C)(i)"

-(e)(3)(C)(i)(I)""subdivision for "subdivision (e)(3)(C)(i)